Root-Notes/root-doc/README.md

-# HoardDoc
+# Root-Doc
-Centralized modular document system
+Up-to-date fork of HoardDoc for RootNote-specific purposes